kiLeo13/Utility/README.md

 - Allows players to be invunerable.

 `/fly`
-- Allows players to enable/disable fly regardless the gamemode (Never do it in spectator mode).
+- Gives/takes their flight ability regardless the gamemode (never do it in spectator mode).

 `/randomhotbar`
-- Allows players to randomize others' item in main hand MANY MANY TIMES.
+- Allows players to randomize others' item in main hand MANY MANY TIMES in a single second.

 ## Permissions

 `utility.fly` <b>|</b> `utility.fly.all`
-- Allows players to use the fly command to themselves or other players.
+- Allows players to use the fly command.

 `utility.god` <b>|</b> `utility.god.all`
-- Allows players to use the fly command to other players.
+- Allows players to use the god command.

 `utility.randomize.hotbar` <b>|</b> `utility.randomize.hotbar.all`
 - Allows players to randomize players' item in main hand.